cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/09-migrations.md

 - The `WithQueryPlugins` function signature has changed to take in the `QueryPlugins` type from the `keeper` package (previously from the `types` package).
 - The `VMGasRegister` variable has been moved from the `types` package to the `keeper` package.

+## From v0.3.0+ibc-go-v8.3-wasmvm-v2.0 to v0.4.0-ibc-go-v8.3-wasmvm-v2.0

+### Contract developers

+Contract developers are required to update their JSON api message structure for the `SudoMsg` payloads `VerifyMembershipMsg` and `VerifyNonMembershipMsg`.
+The `path` field on both JSON api messages has been renamed to `merkle_path`.

+A migration is required for existing 08-wasm client contracts in order to correctly handle the deserialisation of these fields.

+## From v0.2.0+ibc-go-v7.3-wasmvm-v1.5 to v0.3.0-ibc-go-v7.3-wasmvm-v1.5

+### Contract developers

+Contract developers are required to update their JSON api message structure for the `SudoMsg` payloads `VerifyMembershipMsg` and `VerifyNonMembershipMsg`.
+The `path` field on both JSON api messages has been renamed to `merkle_path`.

+A migration is required for existing 08-wasm client contracts in order to correctly handle the deserialisation of these fields.

 ## From v0.2.0+ibc-go-v8.3-wasmvm-v2.0 to v0.3.0-ibc-go-v8.3-wasmvm-v2.0

 ### Contract developers